What is final pay?

 - bonuses.

-Some awards might say that the employer needs to pay out the ordinary rate instead of the base rate of pay.
 So, it’s important that you read through your employee’s award carefully to find out exactly what the requirements for the annual leave payout are.
 However, bear in mind that awards don’t apply if your employee is covered by an enterprise agreement or other registered agreement.

 Annual leave entitlements

 Full-time and part-time employees are entitled to 4 weeks of annual leave for every year that they work for you.
 This is the minimum amount of annual leave required by law.
 Based on the standard 38-hour working week, a full-time employee accrues 2.923 hours of annual leave per week of work.
+Annual leave accrues after each completed week of employment.

 How to calculate accrued annual leave